-Tri-County Literacy Council is offering free Microsoft Word training.
-In this basic computer course, participants learn to create professional-looking documents.
-Whether you’re wishing to develop your resume, work in an office, or create advertising materials for business, learning to use Microsoft Word is important.
+Tri-County Literacy Council is offering free Microsoft Word 2016 training.
+Learn program basics to create professional-looking documents.
+Whether you wish to develop your resume, work in an office, or create advertising materials for your business, learning to use Microsoft Word is important.
 This is a popular, powerful word processing / desktop publishing program.
 Course topics include:

 - Basic Computer Review